PhoenixTales/phoenix-docs/mechanics/driven-by-story.md

 Whether or not he is witnessing them depends on whether or not he is at the right place at the right time.
 A factor which again is heavily influenced by which guild he belongs to and so on.

 Being "story-driven" in this sense of the term is also a necessary consequence of the idea of a "realtime" rpg, as which Gothic has always been promoted.
-In a game where everything happens "in real time", but only if the player is ready for it to happen, realtime is a mere illusion; it is realtime only in a mechanical, gameplay related perspective as opposed to "round-based".
+In a game where everything happens "in real time", but only if the player is ready for it to happen, realtime is a mere illusion; it is realtime only in a mechanical, gameplay related sense as opposed to "round-based".
 But the *story* is *not* realtime, because instead of the story unfolding in "real" (play) time, it unfolds by the player "unlocking" every bit of story one single bit at a time at will.

-Neither the story nor we as the story-authors, nor the other characters nor the demonic threat lurking deep below do nor should care for the will and convenience of the player.
+Neither the story nor we as the story-authors, nor the other characters nor the demonic threat lurking deep below do care nor should care for the will and convenience of the player.
 We do not ask the question, if it is convenient for him right now that an assassin is send against him or that the camp is being attacked and so on.

 *Pathologic* and *This War of Mine* are examples for games with a similar approach to story-telling.
 {: .subtext }

 ```
 ToDo: Are there more aspects to it?
+Add answer to the question how in this
+case we inform the player of events so
+that he will not miss important stuff
+-> Via the News System.
 ```